No one has favorited this theater yet

 The Gaumont opened on 4th February 1937 with a Royal premiere (attended by Queen Mary) of Richard Arlen in "The Great Barrier".

-In the late 1940’s the Gaumont Haymarket was usually paired to the Pavilion Cinema, Marble Arch, screening the same programme.
+In 1941 Orson Welles “Citizen Kane” premiered at the Gaumont.
+In the late-1940’s the Gaumont Haymarket was usually paired to the Pavilion Cinema, Marble Arch, screening the same programme.
 But, although it was a popular West End cinema, it was never a great money earner and in 1957 the Rank Organisation proposed plans to replace it with a new basement luxury cinema.

 The Gaumont Haymarket was closed on 10th June 1959 with Robert Taylor in "The Hangman".
 The building was gutted once more, with a new office block built above and the basement equipped with the 600 seat, Odeon Haymarket, which opened in 1962 with a small entrance on the south corner of the building.